cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/deposit.md

 # 3. Deposit

-In this chapter, we will implement deposit feature.
-If the deposit is successful, the tokens will be locked in DepositContract and mint the corresponding tokens that can be used in Plasma.
+If you successfully deposited some tokens, they will be locked into DepositContract, and the contract will mint the corresponding, equivalent amount of tokens that will be used in Plasma.

 ## 3-1.
 Implement deposit

 You can call the `deposit` function from the plasma light client.

-The users can deposit them tokens on Plasma just by invoking this function.
-Very simple, isn't it?
+The users can simply deposit tokens into Plasma just by invoking this function.

 [Plasma Light Client API reference | deposit](/API/plasma-light-client.md#deposit)